webmachinelearning/webnn-native/examples/MobileNetV2/README.md

     -m "<path>"             Required.
 Path to the .npy files with trained weights/biases.
     -l "<layout>"           Optional.
 Specify the layout: "nchw" or "nhwc".
 The default value is "nchw".
     -n "<integer>"          Optional.
 Number of iterations.
 The default value is 1, and should not be less than 1.
+    -d "<device>"           Optional.
+Specify a target device: "cpu" or "gpu" or "default" to infer on.
+The default value is "default".
 ```

 ## Example Output